Why get together at least once a year?

 Our Summer Day programs aren’t long, but we try to use our time efficiently.
-You can take a look at our last event in this video.
 We are also thinking about hosting similar events abroad in the future.
 Let us know if you would like to collaborate in bringing Maptionnaire to your area.

 As for this June’s event, you can enjoy the pictures below taken by our own Andy.